suldev8/catalog/README.md

 ```bash
 python seeder.py
 ```
 Then, to run the web server run this command.
-It will be running on [http://localhost:5000](http://localhost:5000)
+It will be running on [http://localhost:5000](http://localhost:5000) URL.
 ```bash
 python application.py
 ```